zhudezhaoze/WasteClassificationCoreML/README.md

 **1. Why I Do This?**

 Waste collection and rubbish disposal play an extremely important role in the global cleanliness and sustainability drive, with people’s health and the conservation of resources being the responsibility of everyone.
-The application uses computer vision and machine learning technology to help people to classify wastes quickly.
-With this mobile application, people can simply scan the waste to be disposed, and follow the instruction provided by the app to dispose the waste to the right type of garbage disposal.
-This is an useful and handy application especially for people who live in the countries that have evolving yet strict waste classificatin policies to comply.
+The application uses computer vision and machine learning technology to help people to classify wastes quickly and accurately.
+With this app, people can simply scan the waste to be disposed of, and follow the instruction provided by the app to correctly dispose of them.
+This is a handy application, especially for those who live in countries that have evolving yet strict waste classification policies to comply.
 ![b7d41aa04e4da12ee42f355b9c8e1b10_XL](https://user-images.githubusercontent.com/60851886/95681222-4380f900-0ba4-11eb-91e9-f22d9cf02f5f.jpg)

 **2. Model Training**